BeanBoi24/BeanBoi24/README.md

 - 👋 Hi, I’m @BeanBoi24
-- 👀 I’m interested in NFT's and the crypto space.
+- 👀 I’m interested in NFT's, crypto and E-Commerce.
 - 🌱 I’m currently learning NFT's and understanding stuff like coding and web3.
 - 📫 How to reach me BeanBoi24 on Twitter
+-